shu251/V4_tagsequencing_18Sdiversity_qiime2/README.md

 ## Compile OTU and taxonomy tables for downstream analysis in R

-Import .tsv OTU table and reformat so that column names are sample names
+Import .tsv OTU table and reformat so that column names are sample names.
+Compiled count information with taxonomy assignments.
+See script: compile_counts_tax.r

 ```
 # Start R environment